JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

     preparser to cast Python integers to specialized types (e.g. Sympy & Algebra_with_Sympy), by wrapping integers with `int()` in generated code.
     Added comments to generated code explaining this.
+  * Removed statements from generated code for NBClassic that did nothing because of asynchronicity of javascript and python.
   * Updated allowable versions of packages.
+  * Documentation updates to reflect changes.
 * 0.8.0 (2023-6-21)
   * In Jupyter Lab results of running code now replace the GUI rather than appearing in the Console.